robmuh/robmuh.github.com/_posts/2014-11-11-python-node.markdown

 catch-up in a big way.
 Python has bolted on `asyncio` but it wasn't built around an optimized engine that used it from the start.

-Node is also in JavaScript so inter connecting web front-end and platform components just feels natural.
+Node is also in JavaScript so connecting web front-end and platform components just feels natural.
 Node was born to talk to front ends and other network components.
 Coupled with a strong Python back-end system and nice clear non-network hand off between them Node and Python compliment